-Even if “everyone” needs your product or service, you can’t effectively market to “everyone” at the same time with the same generic marketing message.
+Even if “everyone” needs your product or service, you can’t effectively market to “everyone” with one generic offer.

-And from my side of the keyboard, how does a copywriter write totally unique sales copy for five different dentists (or Realtors or HVAC companies or plumbers) who offer the same services?
+And from my side of the keyboard, how does a copywriter come up with totally unique sales copy for five different dentists (or Realtors or HVAC companies or plumbers) who offer the same services?
 How do you keep from repeating yourself?

-True, and immaterial.
-Your prospective patient it hit with hundreds of marketing messages a day.
+Your prospective patient is hit with hundreds of marketing messages a day.
 We all learn to tune them out in self-defense, lest our brains explode.
 Generic marketing messages are the easiest to tune out.
 Don’t believe me?
-When you go to the mailbox tomorrow, which envelope will you open first—the one addressed with your full name and a real stamp, or the one with the Bulk Mail indicia that’s addressed to “Occupant”?
+When you went to the mailbox yesterday, which envelope did you open first—one addressed with your full name and a real stamp, or a piece of bulk mail addressed to “Occupant”?

-Selling benefits is almost always more effective than selling features.
-Here’s a brainstorming exercise I use when I’m teaching copywriting.
-It’s designed to help you uncover the unique benefits of your service or product to a particular target audience.
+Here’s a brainstorming exercise I developed for my copywriting students.
+It can help you uncover the unique benefits of your service or product to a particular target audience.

 Start with your product or service, then look at it from as many different customer perspectives as you can, to exercise your “benefit muscle.”
-Focusing on benefits is the key to writing uniquely effective copy.
+Focusing on benefits is the key to writing uniquely effective, emotional copy.